9 Genius Pedicure Tips I Learned From A Top London Foot Doctor

 Advertisement

 My feet have been stuffed inside hefty biker boots for the entire winter so it's safe to say that they're in a bad way.
-I'm talking cracked heels, hard skin and potentially ruined toenails (thanks to my polish obsession, they haven't seen the light of day for years).
-With summer just around the corner, I had to pay Dina a visit — and what I learned about looking after my feet is definitely worth sharing.
+I'm talking cracked heels, hard skin, and potentially ruined toenails (thanks to my polish obsession, they haven't seen the light of day for years).
+With summer just around the corner, I had to pay Dina a visit — and what I learned about how to look after my feet is definitely worth sharing.
 So here's how to get a podiatrist-worthy pedicure at home, whatever your budget.

 Give your toenails a break from polish (& how to know if you've damaged them)

 Nail polish on fingernails seems to last all of five minutes.
 On toenails?
 That stuff could survive anything.
 But just because it sticks around forever doesn't mean you don't need to remove it every once in a while.
-According to Dina, it's important to give your toenails a break, otherwise they could end up looking mottled and discoloured (like mine).
+According to Dina, it's important to give your toenails a break, otherwise they could end up looking marked and discolored (like mine).

 Advertisement